-For more information, visit www.hermes-investment.com or connect with us on social media: in
+For more information, visit www.hermes-investment.com or connect with us on social media:

 The value of investments and income from them may go down as well as up, and you may not get back the original amount invested.
 Any investments overseas may be affected by currency exchange rates.
-Past performance is not a reliable indicator of future results and targets are not guaranteed.